terramate-io/terramate/docs/terraform-generation.md

 * References to locals on the form `local.name`

-Basically there is no support for partial evaluation (yet), so anything defined needs to be evaluated on the context of the code generation and the final generated code will have the results of the evaluation.
+Basically there is no support for partial evaluation (yet), so anything defined needs to be evaluated in the context of the code generation, and the final generated code will have the results of the evaluation.

 Each `export_as_terraform` block requires a label.
 This label is part of the identity